 If you are not satisfied with the outcome of the expedited UR appeal, you may further appeal through the external appeal process.
 If we do not make a determination within 72 hours of receipt of the necessary information, the adverse determination is reversed.

 The notice of an appeal determination includes reasons for the determination.
-If the adverse determination is upheld on appeal, the notice will include the specific reason(s) and clinical rationale used to render the determination, a reference to the specific health benefit plan provisions on which the decision is based, a statement you may receive from us (upon request and free of charge) reasonable access to and copies of all relevant documents.
+If the adverse determination is upheld on appeal, the notice will include the specific reason(s) and clinical rationale used to render the determination, a reference to the specific health benefit plan provisions on which the decision is based, a statement you may receive from us (upon request and free of charge) and reasonable access to and copies of all relevant documents.
 We also include a notice of your right to initiate an external appeal.
 A description of each process and associated time frames is included.

 If we do not follow the process outlined in this section, you will have been deemed to have exhausted the internal appeals process.
-You may then file a request for an external review (see the following bullet), regardless of whether we can assert substantial compliance or de minimis error.
+You may then file a request for an external review (see the following option), regardless of whether we can assert substantial compliance or de minimis error.

 2. External Expedited Appeal: You have the option to seek review by an independent review organization in emergency or life-threatening circumstances.
 You may make a request to the Commissioner of Insurance for an expedited external appeal without first completing the internal appeals process if: